Table of Contents

 Moroso once again takes in design cues and inspiration from world cultures.
 The M’Afrique Furniture Collection encapsulates African design traditions and features traditional fabrics with patterns and colors of the contemporary African cultures.

-Coffee Tables The Sectionimal Coffee Table by design studio gt_2P is every mathematician geek’s dream.
+The Sectional Coffee Table by design studio gt 2P is every mathematician geek’s dream.
 The base features a complex algorithmic progression and the top can be made of glass, plywood, Corian or aluminum.

-Dining Tables The “Scroll Table” from nobody&co doesn’t fall in the trap of ephemeral trends and is inspired by “artisans and their machinery, who behind the scenes have greatly contributed to the success of Italian design in the world”.
-Designs from Timorous Beasties, find their way on the table top.
+A most unusual dining table no matter how you look at it.
+The “Scroll Table” from nobody&co doesn’t fall in the trap of ephemeral trends and is inspired by “artisans and their machinery, who behind the scenes have greatly contributed to the success of Italian design in the world”.

-Kitchen Test out your culinary skills on the Solaris All in One Modern Kitchen Island from Ernestomeda.
-This modern marvel features a standalone counter/kitchen island that incorporates dual sinks, cook top, lighting, drawers, serving bar, and counter space for food preparation in a cool modern package.
+Test out your culinary skills on the Solaris All in One Modern Kitchen Island from Ernestomeda.
+This modern marvel features a standalone counter/kitchen island that incorporates dual sinks, cooktop, lighting, drawers, serving bar, and counter space for food preparation in a cool modern package.

 Purveyors of modern kitchens will adore the Electrolux Icon futuristic kitchen.
 Conceptualized by Marcello Zuffo, this contemporary kitchen features movable components that can be reconfigured to adapt to the task at hand and incorporated a contemporary sculptural component contrary to a typically rectangular floor plan.”